 • Circumstances: the environmental and management conditions that animals encounter

-• Biological Outcomes: the immediate consequences resulting from an organism’s interaction with Circumstances.
-They can be positive or negative, physical or psychological.
-Not all Biological Outcomes are affectively relevant: for example, immune suppression is not ‘felt’, but is an intermediate step that may lead to an affectively relevant Biological Outcome (a painful disease).
+• Biological Consequences: the immediate consequences resulting from an organism’s interaction with Circumstances.
+They can be positive or negative, physical or psychological (perceptual, motivational).
+Not all Biological Consequences are affectively relevant: for example, immune suppression is not ‘felt’, but is an intermediate step that may lead to an affectively relevant Biological Consequence (a painful disease).
+Each Biological Consequences may unfold differently in different animals, leading to a different Affective Experience

 • Affective Experiences: These are the felt states that the WFF aims to quantify—such as pain, fear, frustration, comfort, pleasure, or satiety.